 That way if I need the gun in a hurry it just needs to come up and squeeze the trigger.
 The first round is in double action since the hammer is down, so it has that long double action trigger, then successive shots are in easy single action mode.

 And since it is in decock mode, it is safe to carry with the safety off because if it were to be dropped and landed on the hammer it won’t fire.
 The one thing about it that I don’t particularly like is that it is what I call it a “50 footer”.
 What I mean by that is it is fine for self defense purposes, when technically the bad guy will be within about 20 feet of me, but I wouldn’t exactly call it a target gun.

-Don’t get me wrong, I can hit with it out there pretty well, but I wouldn’t call it a tight group.
+Don’t get me wrong, I can hit targets at far distances fairly well, but I wouldn’t call it a tight group.
 To be honest, I haven’t tried to hit anything farther than fifty feet or so with it, so I can’t really say how well it will do.

 Even a couple of videos showing that 100 yard shot, if they did it I know I can:

-But as I said before, at the 20 foot defense range, I can pop heads all day.
-So consider situational stress, and return fire, I should be good for a torso hit with it because it does point quite well.
+As I said before, at the 20-foot defense range, I can pop heads all day.
+So consider situational stress, and return fire, I should be good for a torso hit with it because it does shoot quite well.